 • Pioneer bills for net electricity used, monthly.

-• Net Surplus Generators will receive checks during the March/April billing period if their credit balance for the past 12 months exceeds $25.
+• Net Surplus Generators will receive checks after the March/April billing period if their credit balance for the past 12 months exceeds $25.
 Credit balances less than $25 will be rolled forward onto the next bill.

 Pioneer NEM Enrollment Process